 Relax over breakfast at the inn this morning before saying

-goodbye to your Trip Leaders.
+goodbye to your Trip Leaders and fellow travelers.

 VBT has made arrangements for a shuttle from the inn back to

 the Denver International Airport (DEN), departing at 9:00 am and arriving at

 the airport at 11:30 am.
 We recommend flights